MdMirajAnsari/InterviewNavigator/SystemDesign/SystemDesign-Concept.md

 ## How would you implement **resilience** in microservices?

 **Resilience** is the ability of a microservices system to **handle failures gracefully** and continue operating without complete disruption.

+## Difference between Factory Method vs Abstract Factory

+Factory Method is a single method that creates a single type of object and is often used within a class, while Abstract Factory is an entire object that creates families of related objects, typically through a set of methods